bitcoin-wallet/bitcoin-wallet/README.md

 `mvn clean install`

 You can also import this project into Android Studio.
-Please run `mvn clean compile` once in order to generate the application icon, then use `File -> Import Project...`.
+Use `File -> Import Project...`.